 Obsolete signs.
 Any sign, which advertises a business or event no longer in existence, shall be removed within 30 days of the date that the business ceased operation or the event was held.
 A business, which ceases operations for a period of six months, is no longer in existence.
 Upon notification by the Town of Sorrento that a sign is obsolete, the sign owner or the owner or lessee of the property shall remove the sign within thirty days.
 If the sign is not taken down, the Town may direct an agent of the Town to remove the sign at cost to the sign owner, the owner of the property, or the lessee of the property.

 Change in ownership.
-Upon change in ownership of a business, all signs shall be brought into compliance with this section.
+Upon change in ownership of a business, within six (6) months all signs shall be brought into compliance with this section.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Signs: Off Premises Sign Standards